Your Real Estate License is still shiny and new, so You Can’t Talk About Your Years of Experience…

-These handouts can be used with the letters, given at the time of listing, or even used as a “bait piece” when you invite website visitors to contact you.
+These handouts can be used with or in addition to the letters, given at the time of an interview, or even used as a “bait piece” when you invite website visitors to contact you.

 These letters will position you as the agent who will get the job done.